 What I learnt

 This ‘sabbatical’ as I like to positively re-frame it, really gave me the time to think about the life that I wanted to carve when I got my body ‘back’.
 My definition of what 'success' looked like changed.
-The measure was no longer about being hyper-stressed and spending 12-14 hours in an office reliving 'groundhog' day, doing work that I didn’t truly love, had no real long term meaning nor could imagine doing in the many many years to come.
+The measure was no longer about being hyper-stressed and spending 12-14 hours in an office reliving 'groundhog' day, doing work that I didn’t truly love, had no real long term meaning nor could imagine doing in the many years to come.

-Despite this endurance test, I felt that burn out had bought me back to me.
+Despite this endurance test, I felt that burn out bought me back to me.
 To my touchstone and the core interests that had always been there since my teens.
-An immense interest and curiosity in positive mind-sets, behavioural development, coaching conversations, yoga, mindfulness and emotional intelligence as a means to gaining self-knowledge and mastery of the mind.
+An immense interest and curiosity in positive mind-sets, behavioural development, psychology, coaching conversations, yoga, mindfulness and emotional intelligence as a means to gaining self-knowledge and mastery of the mind.
 My purpose and long abiding passions became my profession.